allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Phoenixville PA Route 1

-        1911
+        9-5-1911
       mainText: |-
-        Dear Mrs D,
+        Dear Mrs D.

         Thought I would send you a picture of the fish they catch up here in Maine.

-        This is on the lawn of the hotel and hotel is situated right on N.H Harbor.

-        It is beautiful here.
+This is on the lawn of the hotel and hotel is situated right on N.H. harbor, it is beautiful here.
 We leave tomorrow for Newport R.I. for month or so.
 Hope you are all well.

-        Sincerely, May V. MaCarthy
+Sincerely May V. McCully
     - id: 1162a
       postmark: |-
         Mr Elmer Athearn